igwed93/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 prints n elements of an array of integers copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest 100-at0i.c converts a string to an integer
+101-keygen generates random valid passwords for the program 101-crackme